BenjaminCh/make-my-life-easier/README.md

 A couple scripts I use on a daily basis to make my life easier.
 They are all ready to go command line tools :)

+## Installation
+### Preliminary
+- `go` needs to be installed, version 1.8 or above
+- `dep` needs to be installed, see https://github.com/golang/dep
+### Pulling the code
+- retrieve the code from the repo
+-- go get github.com/benjaminch/make-my-life-easier
+- or install the module + code
+-- go install github.com/benjaminch/make-my-life-easier
+### Launching the code
+- go to $GOPATH/src/github.com/benjaminch/make-my-life-easier
+- get dependencies: `dep ensure`
+- run `go run mmle.go help`

 ## Price encryption / decryption (Google Private Data specs)
 ### Usage examples
 #### Help